santuario/umba-example/README.md

 ![Trackstreet Web](./images/1.png)

 In order to achieve this, a series of web crawlers were set up to download the information of different products featured in a series of online stores (BestBuy, Amazon, Target, ...), and analyze their name, description, price and image.
-In order to know if a product belonged to one of the clients, in my role as a Data Scientist, I was commissioned to solve a supervised text classification problem, with the goal of working out which supervised machine learning methods were best suited to solve it.
+In order to know if a product belonged to one of the clients, in **my role as a Data Scientist**, I was commissioned to solve a supervised text classification problem, with the goal of working out which supervised machine learning methods were best suited to solve it.

 ### Problems that were solved